 Born in Cleveland, Ohio, Natalie Lanese has consistently enriched her artistic development with an extensive education, culminating in a Master of Fine Arts degree from Pratt Institute in Brooklyn, New York.
 She earned her Bachelor’s degree at Xavier University in Cincinnati, Ohio, and conducted post-graduate studies at Case Western Reserve University and the Cleveland Institute of Art.
-She is Associate Professor of Art and Gallery Director at Siena Heights University in Adrian, Michigan and resides in Toledo, Ohio.
+She is Lead Painter at Graphite Design + Build in Toledo, OH and Associate Professor of Art at Siena Heights University in Adrian, Michigan.
+She lives and works in Toledo.

 Ms. Lanese’s work is recognized for its punchy color palette and layered patterns.
 The Village Voice described her collages as “enigmatic narratives heightened by keen color clashes and jazzy textures” when covering her exhibition at Jack the Pelican Presents in Brooklyn in 2007.
 She works primarily in painting, installation, and collage.
 Ms. Lanese has exhibited at the Akron Art Museum, the Scope International Art Fair in Basel, Switzerland, and in East Hampton, New York, the deCordova Sculpture Park and Museum in Lincoln, MA and at SPACE Gallery in Portland, ME.
 She has installed permanent public artworks in Cincinnati, Toledo, and in Cleveland, OH.

 My work begins as an experiment with the possibilities of collage on a variety of surfaces or backgrounds.
 From building a believable domestic interior on flat areas of color and pattern, to transforming these patterns into geometric landscapes, the collaged elements create conceptual spaces and immediate psychological realities.
 Essential to the work is the scale relationship between the collaged and the painted elements; this relationship allows the work to confront ideas of image vs. reality, depth and depthlessness.